JalexSocial/rizzy.docs/content/docs/forms/overview.md

 | [InputTextArea](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/built-in-components#inputtextarea) | RzInputTextArea |
 | [ValidationSummary](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/built-in-components#validationsummary) | RzValidationSummary |

-All of the input components, including RzEditForm, support arbitrary attributes.
+All of the input components support arbitrary attributes.
 Any attribute that doesn't match a component parameter is added to the rendered HTML element.

 Input components provide default behavior for validating when a field is changed: